 The sheer number of websites they own ranges from a few tens to hundreds.
 If they happen to be blog’s they won’t be updated often.

-Keep sharing views and ideas on the blog.
-If someone can’t, just combine the blogs into single one where the updates can be more frequent.
+Keep sharing views and ideas on the blog if someone can’t, combine the blogs into single one where the updates can be more frequent.

 If one can’t commit to daily updates, commit to weekly or monthly updates.
 Dead blogs aren’t going to help.

-The best is to share an update on a consistent basis with unique and fresh content.
+The best is to share an update consistently with unique and fresh content.
 The frequency can be anything that the blogger is comfortable with — Weekly or even Monthly.
 Monthly is better than a dead blog for sure but not recommended.

 5. Neglecting Comments